tianocore-docs/edk2-DecSpecification/3_edk_ii_dec_file_format/32_package_declaration_dec_definitions.md

 All C data arrays used in PCD value fields must be byte arrays.
 The C format GUID style is a special case that is permitted in some fields that use the `<CArray>` nomenclature.

+**_CData_**

+All C data used in PCD value CODE syntax can be C style value to initialize C structure or Array in C source code.

 **_EOL_**